The following is an outline of the practical testing procedure, as provided to candidates at the time of testing.

 If you are disqualified due to an unsafe act, you will not be permitted to test on any crane until the next day.

 CANDIDATE ID AND SIGNATURE

-Prior to beginning the examination, the Examiner will ask you for a photo identification, such as a driver’s license.
+Prior to beginning the examination, the Examiner will ask you for a photo identification that includes date of birth, such as a driver’s license.

 The Examiner will ask if you have read the Candidate Information and Instructions and will answer any questions you may have.
 He/she will review with you the weather conditions and ask you to sign indicating that you understand the instructions for the test and that you agree with the Examiner’s assessment of the weather conditions.

 The Examiner will use an anemometer to check the wind speed and record weather conditions on your score sheet.

 The Examiner has the responsibility to determine if weather conditions/equipment problems are such that a test needs to be suspended.
 If the test is interrupted due to equipment problems, the procedure for restarting will be as follows: